raviteja769/Excel-Sales-Analytics/README.md

 ## Technical & Soft Skills:
 - [x]	Proficiency in ETL methodology (Extract, Transform, Load).
-- [x]	Skills to generate a date table using Power Query.
+- [x]	Ability to generate a date table using Power Query.
-- [x]	Ability to derive fiscal months and quarters.
+- [x]	Ability to derive fiscal months and quarters as per Organization's Fiscal Cycle from the date table
 - [x]	Establishing data model relationships with Power Pivot.
 - [x]	Proficiency in incorporating supplementary data into an existing data model.
 - [x]	Utilizing DAX to create calculated columns.